 2. Over low heat on the stovetop, stir the egg whites and sugar together until the mixture is tepid, but not warm or hot.
 You don't want to cook them; just warmed slightly so they are looser.

 3. Add the coconut, flour, and vanilla.
 Continue to stir the mixture over medium heat for a few minutes until it thickens to a cohesive mass.
-(It'll be like thick mashed potatoes.)
+(It'll be like very thick oatmeal and the bottom will very slightly start to scorch.)
 Remove from heat.
 Transfer to a bowl to cool to room temperature.

 4. When ready to bake, line a baking sheet with parchment paper or silicone baking mat and preheat the oven to 350º F (180ºC).

-5. Form the dough into 1 1/2-inch (4cm) rounds in your hands, squeezing the dough to coax them into rough rounds (remember, the French call them "rocks," so they can be a uneven), then place them evenly spaced on the baking sheet.
+5. Form the dough into 1 1/2-inch (4cm) rounds in your hands, squeezing the dough to coax them into rough rounds (remember, the French call them "rocks," so they can be a uneven - for smoother rounds, dampen your hands), then place them evenly spaced on the baking sheet.
 Bake the macaroons until deep golden brown, about 18 to 20 minutes.
 Cool completely.

 6. To dip the macaroons in chocolate, melt the chocolate in a clean, dry bowl set over a pan of simmering water (or in a microwave.)
 Line a baking sheet with plastic wrap or parchment paper.
 Dip the bottoms of each cookie in the chocolate and set the cookies on the baking sheet.
 Refrigerate 5-10 minutes, until the chocolate is set.